rampadc/nrf53-simcom7600g-uarts-test/README.md

-This example project shows how to use UART1 and UART0 in async mode.
-UART0 is connected to the nRF5340DK board's USB-to-UART bridge.
-UART1 is connected to an external SIMCOM7600G module.
+This example project shows how to use UART1 to talk to SIM7600G using Zephyr's modem library.
+Because Nordic is using 3.3.99, or a forked version of Zephyr, one of the library path needed to be changed.

-This is for my own documentation.
-There are likely to be better ways to do this.
-I tried RTT logger to view the UART commands being received from the SIM7600G module but only received gibberish.

-In this project, UART0's RX is sent to UART1's TX, which is forwarded to SIM7600G's RX.
-Effectively, I'm using the nRF53DK as an expensive UART bridge that doesn't work all the time.

 ## Hardware